hackclub/hackclub/workshops/workshop_details.md

 ##### Before the presentation

-Open these links each in new tabs
+Open these links in new tabs:

 - [Live Demo](http://output.jsbin.com/ragizi)
 - {Your modified version of the website}
 - [Final Code](http://jsbin.com/ragizi/edit)
 - [Workshop](/portfolio/README.md)

-##### Communicate the following to the hackers

-_You should communicate the below information in less than 1-2 minutes max:_
+##### Communicate the following to the hackers in 1-2 minutes max:_
--
- Show the tab with the live demo and tell the hackers that that's what they'll be making
+- Show the tab with the live demo and tell the hackers that that's what they'll be making
 - Show your modified version of the live demo